-Girl Dies From Overdose, Might Have Used Drugs Mom and Boyfriend Left Lying Around, Police Say
+Girl Dies From Overdose, Might Have Used Drugs Mom And Boyfriend Left Lying Around, Police Say

 The pair was charged with child endangerment, involuntary manslaughter, third-degree murder, drug delivery resulting in death as well as possession of drug paraphernalia.

-A third man, Rodney Mower was charged with drug delivery and purportedly providing Bennett and Higgins with meth which they used on January 4 and 5.
+A third man, Rodney Mower was charged with drug delivery and purportedly providing Bennett and Higgins with meth, which they used on January 4 and 5.

-According to USA Today, Logan died from an overdose of methamphetamine and buprenophrine, a medication used to fight opioid addiction on January 6.
-Her autopsy and toxicology testing, concluded that cause of death was “mixed substance toxicity.”
+According to USA Today, Logan died from an overdose of methamphetamine and buprenorphine, a medication used to fight opioid addiction, on January 6.
+Her autopsy and toxicology testing concluded that cause of death was “mixed substance toxicity.”

 State police say Logan Starliper died at a home in Greencastle January 6 from a mix of methamphetamine and buprenorphine, an opioid medication used to treat addiction. https://t.co/aFeko0B18R